Ariana Grande's Joke About The Travis Scott & Nicki Minaj Feud Is Not What You Think

 In another post, Minaj, who recently postponed her Queen tour, claims that she spoke with Scott, who "knows he doesn't have the #1 album this week."

-Though the drama didn't take center stage at the MTV Video Music Awards, new footage of Grande shading Scott and Jenner dodging Minaj seems to confirm that this mess is far from over.
+Though the drama didn't take centre stage at the MTV Video Music Awards, new footage of Grande shading Scott and Jenner dodging Minaj seems to confirm that this mess is far from over.

 Grande made a subtle jab at Scott while promoting Sweetener at The Vic in Chicago on Wednesday.
 According to E!, Grande's manager, Scooter Braun, announced her album would "100 percent" be the next album to snag the No. 1 spot on the charts.